 Keep Positive, Stay Persistent!
 Finding the best fit for your animal may take time – stay positive and keep persistent!
 Don’t underestimate the power of word of mouth and social media – Perhaps your aunt’s best friend is looking for a new furry friend!
 You may even try the Facebook group Nashville Pet Rehoming.
 As a reminder: Always ask for a rehoming fee and references.
 Your pet will thank you for your dedication as will their future family!

 Adopt A Pet – As your pet’s greatest advocate, you are able to respond to potential adopters directly working alongside Petco’s screening guidance to find the best home possible.

 Get Your Pet – Offers the new adopter a vet exam, 30 days of pet insurance and discounts on essentials to get them started – beneficial to both the current and future family.

 Rescue Me – This rehoming network has assisted in over 910, 000 adoptions.

 Make sure it’s legal!
 In addition to signing a transfer of ownership contract, be sure to transfer ownership of key identifies such as your pet’s microchip and rabies tag.
+You might also contact your primary vet to notify them of this transfer.
 For information regarding best rehoming practices as well as samples of adoption questionnaires and contracts, click here.